aza-wq/demo-exam/README.md

 ## Nightwatch UI Automation

-This is an automation project for Demo UI Yesy that uses a node testing framework called nightwatch to test the web application.
+This is an automation project for Demo UI  that uses a node testing framework called nightwatch to test the web application.

 [Nightwatch](http://nightwatchjs.org/)